-In one, she was the rock star (a past regret being that she had walked away from her band) but, in that life, her brother had died of a drug overdose.
-In another, she was married to the man she had regretted walking away from but, in this life, he was an alcoholic and their marriage was a shambles.
-In a third, she was a geologist, a career not chosen, but she was in Antartica when her mother died.
+In one, she was the rock star (a past regret being that she had walked away from her band), but, in that life, her brother had died of a drug overdose.
+In another, she was married to the man she had regretted walking away from, but, in this life, he was an alcoholic, and their marriage was a shambles.
+Third, she was a geologist, a career not chosen, but she was in Antarctica when her mother died.

 So yes, if we had made the choices that we regret not making, our lives might have been different but perhaps not necessarily better.

 I know that while I regretted moving to Boulder because I think it was the reason my marriage fell apart, I also know that, if we hadn’t moved, my daughter wouldn’t have found the high school that changed her life and that we wouldn’t have adopted the dog who helped my son get through college.